 Step-by-Step Recipe: Classic Fish Ceviche

-With the fish chosen and the leche de tigre prepared, let's go with the complete recipe.
+With the fish chosen and the leche de tigre prepared, let's move on to the complete recipe.

-• 500 g of fresh white fish, cut into 2 cm cubes
+- 500 g fresh white fish, cut into 2 cm cubes

 Preparation

-1. Cut the fish into regular cubes of about 2 cm.
+- Cut the fish into regular 2 cm cubes.
 Place them in a large, cold bowl.

-2. Soak the onion in ice water for 10 minutes.
-This removes excess pungency and makes it crispy.
+- Soak the onion in ice water for 10 minutes.
+This removes excess pungency and makes it crisp.

-4. Pour the leche de tigre over the fish.
-Mix carefully and let it marinate for 3 to 8 minutes depending on your preference.
-At 3 minutes you will have a raw ceviche; at 8, more cooked by the acid.
+- Pour the leche de tigre over the fish.
+Mix carefully and let it marinate for 3 to 8 minutes, depending on your preference.
+At 3 minutes, you'll have a raw ceviche; at 8, it will be more cooked by the acid.

-Ceviche is eaten immediately.
-Never prepare it too far in advance: the acid will continue to cook the fish and the texture will change.
-A maximum of 5 minutes between assembling and serving.
+Ceviche should be eaten immediately.
+Never prepare it too far in advance: the acid will continue to cook the fish, and the texture will change.
+A maximum of 5 minutes from assembly to serving.

 The Perfect Marinade: Times and Techniques

 Marinating time is where many go wrong.
-There is no single correct time, as it depends on the result you are looking for:
+There isn't one single correct time, as it depends on the result you're looking for:

 Temperature also matters.
 Always work with very cold fish and leche de tigre.
 Some chefs even chill the bowl in ice while serving.